 Indeed, courts have held that claims raised by for-profit companies challenging the contraceptive coverage regulations, which require them to provide the relevant coverage themselves, are too attenuated to amount to a substantial burden under RFRA.
-Any burden on plaintiffs, which are eligible for the accommodations, is a fortiori too attenuated to be substantial.
+Any burden on Louisiana College, which is eligible for the accommodations, is a fortiori too attenuated to be substantial.
 For example, the district court in Conestoga reasoned that the ultimate decision of whether to use contraception "rests not with [the employer], but with [the] employees" and that "any burden imposed by the regulations is too attenuated to be considered substantial."
 917 F. Supp.
 2d at 414-15.
-The Conestoga district court further explained that the indirect nature of any burden imposed by the regulations distinguished them from the statutes challenged in Yoder, Sherbert, Thomas, and Gonzales.
-See id. at 415.
+The Conestoga court further explained that the indirect nature of any burden imposed by the regulations distinguished them from the statutes challenged in Yoder, Sherbert, Thomas, and Gonzales.
+See Conestoga, 917 F. Supp.
+2d at 415.
 Other courts, too, have relied on similar reasoning to reject similar plaintiffs' RFRA claims.
-See, e.g., Autocam, 2012 WL 6845677, at \6 ("The incremental difference between providing the benefit directly, rather than indirectly, is unlikely to qualify as a substantial burden on the Autocam Plaintiffs."); O'Brien, 894 F. Supp.
-2d at 1158-60 ("[RFRA] is not a means to force one's religious practices upon others.
-RFRA does not protect against the slight burden on religious exercise that arises when one's money circuitously flows to support the conduct of other free-exercise-wielding individuals who hold religious beliefs that differ from one's own.").
+See, e.g., Autocam, 2012 WL 6845677, at 6 ("The incremental difference between providing the benefit directly, rather than indirectly, is unlikely to qualify as a substantial burden on the Autocam Plaintiffs."); O'Brien, 2d at 1158-60 ("[RFRA] is not a means to force one's religious practices upon others.
+RFRA does not protect against the slight burden on religious exercise that arises when one's money circuitously flows to support the conduct of other free-exercise-wielding individuals who hold religious beliefs that differ from one's own.").9

 As these courts concluded, the preventive services coverage regulations result in only an indirect impact on for-profit companies, which must provide contraceptive coverage themselves.
-Any burden on plaintiffs and similar eligible organizations that qualify for the accommodations is even more attenuated.
-Not only are plaintiffs separated from the use of contraception by "a series of events" that must occur before the use of contraceptive services to which plaintiffs object would "come into play," Conestoga, 917 F. Supp.
-2d at 414-15, but they are also further insulated by the fact that a third party-plaintiffs' issuers/TPAs-and not plaintiffs, will actually contract, arrange, pay, and refer for such services, and thus plaintiffs are in no way subsidizing- even indirectly-the use of preventive services that they find objectionable.
-Under plaintiffs' theory, their religious exercise is substantially burdened when one of their employees and her health care provider make an independent determination that the use of certain contraceptive services is appropriate, and when such services are paid for exclusively by plaintiffs' issuers/TPAs-with none of the cost being passed on to plaintiffs-and no administration of the payments by plaintiffs, solely because plaintiffs self-certified that they have religious objections to providing contraceptive coverage and so informed their issuers/TPAs.
+Any burden on Louisiana College and similar eligible organizations that qualify for the accommodations is even more attenuated.
+Not only is Louisiana College separated from the use of contraception by "a series of events" that must occur before the use of contraceptive services to which Louisiana College objects would "come into play," Conestoga, 917 F. Supp.
+2d at 414-15, but it is also further insulated by the fact that a third party-Louisiana College's issuer-and not Louisiana College, will actually contract, arrange, pay, and refer for such services, and thus Louisiana College is in no way subsidizing-even indirectly-the use of preventive services that it finds objectionable.
+Under Louisiana College's theory, its religious exercise is substantially burdened when one of its employees and her health care provider make an independent determination that the use of certain contraceptive services is appropriate, and such services are paid for exclusively by Louisiana College's issuers, with none of the cost being passed on to Louisiana College, and no administration of the payments by Louisiana College, solely because Louisiana College self-certified that it has religious objections to providing contraceptive coverage and so informed its issuers.